usnistgov/NISTmAb-TDA/Python_implementation/README.md

 Notebook for reading formatted data and saving GCCD matrices.

+## determine_filtration_range.ipynb

+Determine when we can end the filtration / which rows to include in the GCCD matrices.

 ## example_pdb.ipynb

 GCCD example on a different protein type, from PDB format.